How to Apply Orthopedic Fiberglass Casting Tape

 Long Leg Cast Application

-Long Leg Cast Application Instructions
+Long Leg Cast Application Instructions — fiberglass casting technique for tibial fractures and knee immobilization

 Coverage: Extends from upper thigh to the toes